• Skip to primary navigation

 Hello Reader!
 I try my hardest to research recipes as best as I can before posting to ensure I am representing each culture correctly.
 If this recipe is from your country and I have made a mistake or you have suggestions for how to make it more authentic, I would love to hear!
 Please leave a comment below letting me know what should be different, and I will rework the recipe.
 It is always my intention to pay homage and respect to each cultural dish that I cook.
 Thanks for reading!

 There are some dishes that seem to spread without borders.
-Every country makes its own version, but each is similar in a comforting kind of way.
+Every country makes their own version, but each is similar in a comforting kind of way.
 Like curry, stew, or rice and beans, everyone seems to have their own interpretation of the same classic ingredients.

 The combination of flavors and textures is classic.
 Gooey, melty cheese is layered with savory ham and sandwiched between two crispy-on-the-outside, chewy-on-the-inside flour tortillas.

 On their own, sincronizadas are delicious enough, but what makes this sandwich extra delicious is the opportunity to customize it.
-Top it with sour cream, guacamole, salsa, or pico de gallo.
+Top it with sour cream, guacamole, salsa or pico de gallo.

 This dish is a great option for when you are low on ingredients but need something filling.
 But it can also be dressed up and served as a wonderful lunch or a quick weeknight dinner.